shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-setup.md

 ![](../../../.gitbook/assets/pathway-home.gif)

 {% hint style="warning" %}
-You can change the default port if needed `yarn dev --port 1122`
+Did you know you can change the port?
+By default Next.js uses port 3000, but if you have another service already running on that port, use the `--port` flag, like `yarn dev --port 1122`.
 {% endhint %}

 ---------------------------